|Browse The Store|

 to these countries:

 First edition, first print hardback of MUSIC A JOY FOR LIFE, by Edward Heath - Former British Prime Minister, a world-class yachtsman and a musician of near-professional standard.
 Published by Pavilion Books Limited, London, 1997.
 With full numberline 2 4 6 8 10 9 7 5 3 1.
-Includes crest and 'Sir Edward Heath' printed book plate signed by Edward Heath and stuck down on the front end paper together with a facsimile signed black & white photograph.
+Signed by Heath on a 'Sir Edward Heath' printed book plate attached to the half title page.
 Foreword by Yehudi Menuhin.

 The book is in very good condition (Clean bright red cloth boards with gilt lettering on the spine) with only minor shelf wear to the dust jacket, which is not price clipped.
 Internally, the pages are clean and tight and there are no tears and no other inscriptions.

 "'Stick to it!
 Once you've mastered it, your music will be a joy for life,' Sir Edward Heath's father used to say to him when as a child he got sick to death of practising scales and arpeggios.
 His father was absolutely right: from the age of nine to his work as a conductor of international renown, music has been Sir Edward's lifetime passion.
 Through this musical autobiography, he hopes to enable people to share some of that joy for life that music can uniquely bring.